Jews for Jesus: Other

 The InterFaith Conference of Metropolitan Washington includes Muslims, Jews, and Christian groups.
 The Conference states that they "support the right of all religions to share their message in the spirit of good will"; however, Rev. Clark Lobenstine has condemned the "proselytizing efforts" of "Jews for Jesus and other messianic Jewish groups."
 His wording matched the Conference's 1987 "Statement on Proselytism", which makes claims against "groups that have adopted the label of Hebrew Christianity, Messianic Judaism, or Jews for Jesus", so it is unclear which claims are directed at Jews for Jesus in particular.

 America's Religions.
 An Educator's Guide to Beliefs and Practices contains "[a] note about Jews for Jesus, Messianic Jews, Hebrew Christians, and similar groups: Jews in these groups who have converted to Christianity but continue to observe various Jewish practices are no longer considered part of the Jewish community in the usual sense".

 Several other organizations oppose the identification of Jews for Jesus as a Jewish group.

 Controversies

 1987 – Freedom of speech

 In Board of Airport Commissioners of Los Angeles v.
-Jews for Jesus, Inc. the Supreme Court unanimously ruled in favor of Jews for Jesus in a free speech case against the Los Angeles International Airport.
+Jews for Jesus, Inc. the United States Supreme Court unanimously ruled in favor of Jews for Jesus in a free speech case against the Los Angeles International Airport.